JDBC System Modules

 datasource-type is not set to

-PROXY, the following validations are performed:
+following validations are performed:

 datasource-typeis set to